LionGab/Lion/README.md

 ## 🚀 What is Claude Code Heavy?

-Claude Code Heavy orchestrates multiple research assistants in parallel to:
+Claude Code Heavy gives Claude full control to orchestrate parallel research:
-- 🧠 **Deep Analysis**: Generate specialized research questions automatically
+- 🧠 **Intelligent Planning**: Claude analyzes your query and creates the optimal research strategy
-- 🔀 **Parallel Research**: Deploy 2-6 agents simultaneously for comprehensive coverage
+- 🔀 **Parallel Research**: Claude decides how many agents to deploy (2-8 available)
-- 🎯 **Multi-Perspective**: Each agent approaches from a unique angle
+- 🎯 **Dynamic Adaptation**: Questions and roles are tailored to your specific query
-- 🔄 **Intelligent Synthesis**: Combine all findings into unified insights
+- 🔄 **Smart Synthesis**: Claude combines all findings into unified insights
-- 🚙 **Interactive Mode**: User-friendly prompts for easy operation
+- 🚙 **Interactive Mode**: Simple setup with powerful results

 ## 🎯 Quick Start